Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Related Work

-Step-by-step deductive reasoning has recently received much interest as a way to explain various reasoning tasks.
-These include explainable QA via Entailment Trees~\citep{dalvi2021explaining, ribeiro2022entailment}, natural language deduction via statement compositions~\citep{bostrom2022natural}, and proof generation for rule-bases~ \citep{saha2020prover, saha2021multiprover, tafjord2021proofwriter, gontier2020measuring}.
+\looseness=-1 \textbf{Multi-step Reasoning over Text.} Step-by-step reasoning has received much interest as a way to explain various reasoning tasks including QA~\citep{dalvi2021explaining, ribeiro2022entailment} and natural language deduction~\citep{bostrom2022natural, saha2020prover, gontier2020measuring, saha2021multiprover, tafjord2021proofwriter}.
 Summarization Programs similarly encode the reasoning steps in a summary generation process.
-Search methods for constructing reasoning chains can be broadly classified into forward chaining methods that try to reach the hypothesis starting from a set of premises~\citep{bostrom2022natural, tafjord2021proofwriter} and backward chaining methods that do the opposite~\citep{arabshahi2021conversational, gontier2020measuring, dalvi2022towards, kalyanpur2020braid}. \search{} constructs Summarization Programs by following a forward chaining method that treats the source document as the premise and the summary as the hypothesis.
-In another related line of work, chain-of-thought prompting~\citep{wei2022chain, nye2021show, wang2022self} encourages language models to generate intermediate reasoning steps before producing a final answer to a problem.
-However, the lack of explicit chaining between the reasoning steps and the final output potentially compromises the faithfulness of those steps, and the steps have not yet been evaluated as explanations of model behavior per se~\citep{creswell2022faithful}.
+Our \search{} method follows a forward chaining method that tries to reach a hypothesis from a set of premises~\citep{tafjord2021proofwriter, bostrom2022natural}, unlike backward chaining methods that do the opposite~\citep{gontier2020measuring, arabshahi2021conversational, kalyanpur2020braid, dalvi2022towards}.
+In another recent line of work, chain-of-thought prompting~\citep{nye2021show, wei2022chain, wang2022self} encourages LMs to generate intermediate reasoning steps before producing a final answer to a problem.
+However, the lack of explicit chaining between the reasoning steps and the final output may compromise the faithfulness of those steps, which have also not yet been evaluated as explanations of model behavior per se.
+Recent work has explored ways to force these reasoning steps to be more like deductive proofs of the final answer \citep{creswell2022faithful} or instead use generations from a larger language model as silver supervision for a smaller pipeline student model \citep{eisenstein2022honest}.
+In contrast, we aim to develop a method whose rationales (our summarization programs) exactly describe the reasoning process of the overall system and we explicitly evaluate their faithfulness.
+Specifically, we generate silver programs by our search algorithm that tries to emulate the human summaries and then train models that generate programs which are further executed to obtain final summaries (and evaluated via a simulatability study).